envycontent/haiku-user-manual/content/add-an-image-into-the-main-text-of-your-page.rst

 #.
 Select the image you would like to add.
 #.
 Enter a description.
 #.
 Select the position of the image.
 Ideally have all images on the right side of the page to have a consistent look and feel to pages.
 #.
 Select the image size.
-If selecting one of the . will resize on the width of the page not
+If selecting one of the predefined sizes the image will resize on the width of the image rather than the height.
 #.
 Click OK.

 Save the page